alysson-souza/all-mangas-reader-2/README.md

 ### Working on multi-language sites implementation requirements

 Some sites return language strings which aren't supported by AMR such as `es-la` or `pt-br`
-When Creating or editing a site implementation we need to make sure they return language(s) from this list [list of compatible languages](LANGUAGES.md)
+When Creating or editing a site implementation we need to make sure they return language(s) from the [list of compatible languages](LANGUAGES.md)

 If the site returns *"wrong"* languages you will need to convert them: